 The Elastic Security app contains the following pages that enable analysts to view, analyze, and manage security data.

-Expand this section to access the Overview, Detection & Response, Kubernetes, Cloud Posture, and Entity Analytics dashboards, which provide interactive visualizations that summarize your data.
+Expand this section to access the Overview, Detection & Response, Kubernetes, Cloud Security Posture, Cloud Native Vulnerability Management, Entity Analytics, and Data Quality dashboards, which provide interactive visualizations that summarize your data.
+You can also create and view custom dashboards.
 Refer to Dashboards for more information.

 View and manage alerts to monitor activity within your network.
 Refer to Detections and alerts for more information.